Copland (operating system): Cancellation

 Later in August 1996, the situation was no better.
 Amelio complained that Copland was "just a collection of separate pieces, each being worked on by a different team ... that were expected to magically come together somehow."
 Hoping to salvage the situation, Amelio hired Ellen Hancock away from National Semiconductor to take over engineering from Ike Nassi and get Copland development back on track.

 After a few months on the job, Hancock came to the conclusion that the situation was hopeless; given current development and engineering, she believed Copland would never ship.
 Instead, she suggested that the various user-facing technologies in Copland be rolled out in a series of staged releases, instead of a single big release.
+Apple officially canceled Copland in August 1996, The CD envelopes for the developer's release had been printed, but the discs had not been mastered.

 To address the aging infrastructure underneath these technologies, Amelio suggested looking outside the company for an unrelated new operating system.
 Candidates considered were Sun's Solaris and Windows NT.
 Hancock reportedly was in favor of going with Solaris, while Amelio preferred Windows.
 Amelio even reportedly called Bill Gates to discuss the idea, and Gates promised to put Microsoft engineers to work porting QuickDraw to NT.

-Apple officially canceled Copland in August 1996 and reused the Mac OS 8 product name for codename Tempo, a Copland-inspired major update to Mac OS 7.6.
-The CD envelopes for the developer's release had been printed, but the discs had not been mastered.

 After lengthy discussions with Be and rumors of a merger with Sun Microsystems, many were surprised at Apple's December 1996 announcement that they were purchasing NeXT and bringing Steve Jobs on in an advisory role.
 Amelio quipped that they "choose Plan A instead of Plan Be."
 The project to port NeXTSTEP to the Macintosh platform was named Rhapsody and was to be the core of Apple's cross-platform operating system strategy.
 This would inherit OpenStep's existing support for PowerPC, Intel x86, and DEC Alpha CPU architectures, and an implementation of the OpenStep libraries running on Windows NT.
 This would in effect open the Windows application market to Macintosh developers as they could license the library from Apple for distribution with their product, or depend on an existing installation.